“On my own island…I am free.”

 On July 23, 2019, just seventeen days after his initial arrest, Epstein was found either semiconscious or unconscious in his cell.
 It appeared he had been strangled.
 Though in the Special Housing Unit (SHU), a wing of the prison intended to isolate at-risk prisoners, Epstein had a cellmate – a convicted murderer, likely because Epstein was seen as a suicide risk if left alone.
 Epstein’s cellmate, however, denied attacking him and Epstein claimed to have no memory of the attack.
 One of the victim attorneys speculated that the July 23rd attack had been an assassination attempt.

 For the next 6 days, Epstein was placed on suicide watch and housed in an observation cell, after which the suicide watch was lifted.
 He was returned to the SHU and placed in a cell just 15 feet from the correctional officer’s desk.
-Epstein was again supposed to have a cellmate, receive around the clock video surveillance, and be check on by a guard ever 30 minutes.
+Epstein was again supposed to have a cellmate, receive around the clock video surveillance, and be checked on by a guard ever 30 minutes.

 - On August 8th, just two days before his death, Epstein signed a new will placing his estimated $577 million in a newly created trust with undisclosed beneficiaries to be executed by two of Epstein’s attorneys.